Goals & Curriculum

 Our Joyful Approach to Judaism

-Describe what and how Shabbat, holidays, milestone celebrations, Ahavat Israel, Hebrew as a living language, chesed activities, overnight trips, text study, etc., are observed, taught, and integrated into our curriculum order to cultivate joy and pride in being Jewish, and laying foundation for students to become future Jewish leaders that will engage in their communities and the greater world to help repair and heal.
+Shabbat, holidays, milestone celebrations, Ahavat Israel, Hebrew as a living language, chesed activities, overnight trips, and text study are observed, taught, and integrated into our curriculum order to cultivate joy and pride in being Jewish, and lay the foundation for students to become future Jewish leaders that will engage in their communities and the greater world to help repair and heal.